❯Demo videos on YouTube

 With lag and lead the next task starts later or earlier.
 You plan this with an extra time indication behind the link, where a positive indication leads to a delay and a negative to an overlap.
 A task with predecessor link 7GB-2d indicates that this task starts 2 days earlier than the start of task 7.

 Google has added shared drives to Google Drive.
 Instead of individual users a team is the owner of documents.
 The members of a team can change over time without the need to transfer ownership per document.
 This feature is available in Google Workspace Enterprise, Google Workspace Business and Google Workspace Education, so not in Google Workspace Basic or the free Google Drive.

 A shared drive can be useful for a project to keep all documents including the schedule together.
-Therefore ProjectWork Team now supports shared drives when available in your Google Drive version.
+Therefore ProjectWork for Business now supports shared drives when available in your Google Drive version.
 You can open ProjectWork files in Google shared drive or in ProjectWork file picker under the new shared drive tab.
 ProjectWork Resource Manager can be used with shared drive when the resource and project files are in the same shared drive folder.

 ❯Real-time collaboration has improved

 Collaboration in real-time means that if you open a ProjectWork file and co-workers open the same file, all can make changes in the same schedule and see it updated.
 This was always possible with ProjectWork, but what has improved?

 - The co-workers are shown, as well as their coming and going into the session.

 - Changes are indicated per cell rather than per row.
 You do not only see your own changes highlighted, but also from the co-workers.